 In a keynote presentation, a keynote workshop and an afternoon Q&A panel, participants at the ECA national conference in October were able to hear Dr Chip Donohue’s take on technology and young children’s development as well as ask some of their own questions.
 Dr Donohue challenged us to reimagine the screen as a mirror for the child to see their interests reflect or a window onto the world.
 Would we count mirror time or window time and fret about minutes spent in the way we talk about screentime?
 Or would we instead focus on what the child was doing and learning with the technology?
 If you missed Dr Donohue’s keynote we’ll be bringing you highlights, messages and feedback at Digichild and on these Live Wires pages.
 We’re also turning our minds to the next print issue of Live Wires magazine and what some of the newest tech developments mean for early childhood education and care.

-If you missed the first issue you can click here for a preview article, where Dan Donahoo shares one of his favourite tools to help young children move beyond the screen.
-For more reviews from Dan and other experts on technology in early education, click here to buy issue 1 of Live Wires magazine on sale or go to the Digital Business Kit to see Dan on video talking about educators, young children and technology.
+If you missed previous issues of Live Wires you can click here for a preview article, where Daniel Donahoo shares one of his favourite tools to help young children move beyond the screen.
+For more reviews from Daniel and other experts on technology in early education, click here to buy issue 1 of Live Wires magazine on sale or go to the Digital Business Kit to see Daniel on video talking about educators, young children and technology.

-You can still purchase the first issue of Live Wires magazine from the ECA shop while stocks last.
+You can still purchase issue 1 or 2 of Live Wires magazine from the ECA shop while stocks last.

 Guide app-cess for young children